ft-interactive/R-tutorials/How to join a shapefile with a csv/README.md

-###Welcome to the how to join a shapefile with a csv tutorial!
+<h2>Welcome to the how to join a shapefile with a csv tutorial!</h2>

 The join_csv_with_shapefile.R file will easily convert your files, no questions asked.